-The Trustees with support from their advisors, Mercer Ltd, has undertaken a value for members' assessment for the year ending 31 March 2020.
-This was undertaken at this date rather than the Plan year end of 30 April 2020, due to the availability of fund performance data.
+The Trustees with support from their advisors, Mercer Ltd, has undertaken a value for members' assessment for the year ending 31 March 2022.
+This was undertaken at this date rather than the Plan year end of 30 April 2022, due to the availability of fund performance data.
 The assessment covered the following aspects:

 - Investment charges for the default and self-select funds, when benchmarked against comparable funds;

-- · Net of fees investment performance; and
+- Net of fees investment performance; and

 - Investment fund range and ratings.

-The Trustees concluded that the Plan's overall benefits and options represent value for money in comparison to the costs payable by members.
+The Trustees concluded that the Plan's overall benefits and options represent reasonable value for money.
+The Trustees note that the costs payable by members for some of the funds in the available fund range do not represent good value for money from a price perspective when compared against peers.
+However, the growth fund of the default strategy is considered to be competitive from a price perspective.

 The reasons underpinning this conclusion include:

-- Charges on funds have been assessed by our advisors as comparing favourably with those of peer funds. - The funds used by the Plan are highly rated by Mercer Ltd as having good prospects of achieving their risk and return objectives. - The performance of the Plan's funds over the 3 years to 31 March 2021 compare favourably relative to their benchmark or objective. - The transaction costs provided appear to be reflective of costs expected of the various asset classes and markets that the Plan invests in, noting that there are limitations on how these can be benchmarked at the current time.
+- Charges on a number of funds have been assessed by our advisors as comparing unfavourably with those of peer funds. - The funds used by the Plan are however highly rated by Mercer Ltd as having good prospects of achieving their risk and return objectives.

+- The performance of the Plan's funds over the 3 years to 31 March 2022 compare favourably relative to their benchmark or objective. - The transaction costs provided appear to be reflective of costs expected of the various asset classes and markets that the Plan invests in, noting that there are limitations on how these can be benchmarked at the current time.